 There are a number of illnesses and conditions that can exacerbate MCAS, including chronic inflammatory response syndrome (CIRS), poor methylation as determined by genetic MTHFR defects (leading to low SAMe, which degrades histamine intracellularly), deficiencies in histamine-N-methyltransferase enzyme (HNMT; degrades histamine in the liver) and deficiencies in the gut-based diamine oxidase (DAO) enzyme, which degrades histamine found in food.
 Histamine is one of the many inflammatory mediators released by individuals with MCAS.
 For those with healthy DAO levels, nearly all the histamine derived from food sources are broken down by their DAO enzymes.

-But when there’s a lack of DAO, histamine can assist in creating intestinal permeability and upregulated inflammation.
+But when there’s a lack of DAO, a DAO deficiency, histamine can assist in creating intestinal permeability and upregulated inflammation.
 If a person suffers from small bowel intestinal overgrowth (SIBO) or has significant small intestinal issues (called dysbiosis), the lining of the small intestine may be disrupted.
 This leads to even lower levels of the DAO enzyme and hence, intestinal permeability.

 Here’s a relatively common situation: